Textualize/textual/docs/guide/design.md

 For example, `$secondary-darken-1` is a slightly darkened `$secondary`, and `$error-lighten-3` is a very light version of the `$error` color.

-### Dark mode

-There are two color themes in Textual, a light mode and dark mode.
-You can switch between them by toggling the `dark` attribute on the App class.

-In dark mode `$background` and `$surface` are off-black.
-Dark mode also set `$primary-background` and `$secondary-background` to dark versions of `$primary` and `$secondary`.
+## Light and dark themes

+Themes can be either "light" or "dark".
+This setting is specified in the `Theme` constructor via the `dark` argument, and is used by Textual to determine how to generate shades from base colors.

-### Text color
+## Text color

+The default color of text in a theme is `$foreground`.
+This color should be legible on `$background`, `$surface`, and `$panel` backgrounds.

+There is also `$foreground-muted` for text which has lower importance.
+`$foreground-disabled` can be used for text which is disabled, for example a menu item which can't be selected.

+You can set the text color via the [color](../styles/color.md) CSS property.

+### Ensuring text legibility

+In some cases, the background color of a widget is unpredictable, meaning we cannot know in advance which text colors will be legible against it.

-The design system defines three CSS variables you should use for text color.
+The theme system defines three CSS variables which you can use to ensure that text is legible on any background.

-- `$text` sets the color of text in your app.
-Most text in your app should have this color.
+- `$text` is set to a slightly transparent black or white, depending on which has better contrast against the background the text is on.
 - `$text-muted` sets a slightly faded text color.
 Use this for text which has lower importance.
 For instance a sub-title or supplementary information.
 - `$text-disabled` sets faded out text which indicates it has been disabled.
 For instance, menu items which are not applicable and can't be clicked.

-You can set these colors via the [color](../styles/color.md) property.
-The design system uses `auto` colors for text, which means that Textual will pick either white or black (whichever has better contrast).

-!!! information

-    These text colors all have some alpha applied, so that even `$text` isn't pure white or pure black.
-This is done because blending in a little of the background color produces text that is not so harsh on the eyes.

-### Theming

-In a future version of Textual you will be able to modify theme colors directly, and allow users to configure preferred themes.

-## Color Preview
+## Previewing colors

 Run the following from the command line to preview the colors defined in the color system: